-- Must be evidence based. - Factually and medically accurate. - Must be abstinence focused. - Do not promote gateway behaviors. - Gateway behaviors are defined as sexual contact that could precipitate engagement in a non-abstinent behavior. - o Promote means encourage, advocate, urge or condone. - Risk Avoidance is abstinence, all other (condoms, birth-control) are Risk Reduction. - Sexual intercourse means a penis in a bodily orifice. - STI education includes bacterial, viral and parasitic. - Schools whose rates exceed 19.5/1000 girls ages 15-17 are required to institute Family Life Education. - Outside (qualified) organizations are allowable as long as law and policy compliant. - Age appropriate. - Can discuss adoption benefits. - Do not give out contraception nor do demonstrations on how to use. - YOU CAN give medically accurate information on contraception/condoms as long as congruent with law (i.e. Risk REDUCTION vs Risk AVOIDANCE). - 30 day notification to parents/guardians required. - Parent has right to examine/review and confer with school/instructor. - o Parent can opt student out without penalties or punishment. - Law violations are serious and could result in penalties and fines.

-• Good faith questions are allowed as long as answers are relevant to class and answers are congruent with the law.
+- Beginning with the 2021-2022 school year, each LEA shall locally devise, adopt, and implement a program of family life education in conformance with the curriculum guidelines - Must be evidence based. - Factually and medically accurate. - Must be abstinence focused. - Do not promote gateway behaviors. - Gateway behaviors are defined as sexual contact that could precipitate engagement in a non-abstinent behavior. - Promote means encourage, advocate, urge or condone. - Risk Avoidance is abstinence, all other (condoms, birth-control) are Risk Reduction. - Sexual intercourse means a penis in a bodily orifice. - STI education includes bacterial, viral and parasitic. - Outside (qualified) organizations are allowable as long as law and policy compliant. - Age appropriate. - Can discuss adoption benefits. - Do not give out contraception nor do demonstrations on how to use. - YOU CAN give medically accurate information on contraception/condoms as long as congruent with law (i.e. Risk REDUCTION vs Risk AVOIDANCE). - 30 day notification to parents/guardians required. - Parent has right to examine/review and confer with school/instructor. - Parent can opt student out without penalties or punishment. - Law violations are serious and could result in penalties and fines. - Good faith questions are allowed as long as answers are relevant to class and are congruent with the law.